Shubham189/ChunML.github.io/_posts/2016-12-11-Sequence-To-Sequence.md

 We are half way there!
 We now know all we need to know about the-state-of-the-art Sequence to Sequence Learning.
 I can't help jumping right into Implementation section.
 Neither can you, right?

 ### Implementation

+(You can find the whole source files on my GitHub repository here: [seq2seq](https://github.com/ChunML/seq2seq))

 So, now we are here, finally, right in the Implementation section.
 Working with NLP problems is literally abstract (than what we did in Computer Vision problems, which we could at least have some visualization).
 Even worse, deep neural network in common is kind of abstract itself, so it seems that thing's gonna get more complicated here.
 That's the reason why I decided not to dig into details in the previous section, but to explain it along with the corresponding part in the code instead so that you won't find it difficult to understand the abstract terms (at least I think so).
 And now, let's get your hands dirty!